hoan-pham-duy/rust/README.md

 - If the test suite is appreciably sped up by running in release mode, and there is reason to be confident that the example implementation does not contain any overflow errors, consider adding a file `.meta/test-in-release-mode`.
 This should contain brief comments explaining the situation.

-- If your exercise implements macro-based testing (see [#392](https://github.com/exercism/rust/issues/392#issuecomment-343865993) and [`perfect-numbers.rs`](https://github.com/exercism/rust/blob/main/exercises/practice/perfect-numbers/tests/perfect-numbers.rs)), you will likely run afoul of a CI check which counts the `#[ignore]` lines and compares the result to the number of `#[test]` lines.
+- If your exercise implements macro-based testing (see [#392](https://github.com/exercism/rust/issues/392#issuecomment-343865993) and [`perfect-numbers.rs`](https://github.com/exercism/rust/blob/main/exercises/practice/perfect-numbers/tests/perfect-numbers.rs)), you will likely run afoul of a CI check which counts the `//#[ignore]` lines and compares the result to the number of `#[test]` lines.
 To fix this, add a file `.meta/ignore-count-ignores` to disable that check for your exercise.

 - `README.md` may be [regenerated](https://github.com/exercism/legacy-docs/blob/main/maintaining-a-track/regenerating-exercise-readmes.md) from Exercism data.
 The generator will use the `description.md` from the exercise directory in the [problem-specifications repository](https://github.com/exercism/problem-specifications/tree/main/exercises), then any hints in `.meta/hints.md`, then the [Rust-specific instructions](https://github.com/exercism/rust/blob/main/exercises/shared/.docs/tests.md).
 The `## Source` section comes from the `metadata.yml` in the same directory.
 Convention is that the description of the source remains text and the link is both name and hyperlink of the markdown link.